erdncyz/mercury-app-center/README.md

 ## Notes

 - Ensure proper file permissions for the uploads directory
-- Regular backup of projects.json is recommended
+- Regular backup of projects.json and users.json is recommended
 - Monitor disk space for uploads directory